LibreTexts/ngshare/README.md

 1. `cd minikube`
 2. See `./test.sh` for help, then you know everything

+#### vngshare
+0. vngshare stands for Vserver-like Notebook Grader Share.
+ It is similar to vserver and allows easy testing.
+1. `pip3 install tornado jupyterhub sqlalchemy`
+2. `cd ngshare`
+3. `python3 vngshare.py [bind_IP_address [port_number]]`
+4. Note that `/tmp/ngshare.db` will be the database created
+5. Though there is no file system APIs, so your system should be safe, but unauthorized people can corrupt your data.
+7. To test, when `vngshare.py` is running with default IP and port, `pytest test_ngshare.py`

 ### vserver
 1. `pip3 install flask sqlalchemy`
 2. `cd vulnerable`